-The administration of annual summative assessments is required by state and federal law; and at the time of this publication, USED has not granted waivers on the required participation of public-school students.
-In fact, on Sept.
-3, in a letter to Chief State School Officers, Education Secretary Betsy DeVos announced that states should not anticipate such waivers.
-Therefore, KDE's Office of Assessment and Accountability (OAA) is planning and preparing for the inperson administration of the Kentucky Performance Rating for Educational Progress (K-PREP) and other standardized state assessments.
+The administration of annual summative assessments is required by state and federal law.
+USED has not granted waivers on the required participation of public school students.
+Therefore, KDE's Office of Assessment and Accountability (OAA) is planning and preparing for the in-person administration of the Kentucky Performance Rating for Educational Progress (K-PREP) and other standardized state assessments.

-All additional federal guidance to date has indicated that states should expect to assess students in the 2020-2021 school year.
-Specifically, on Jan.
-18, the USED Office of Elementary and Secondary Education released guidance on the administration of the English Language Proficiency (ELP) exam for English learners.
+On Jan.
+18, USED's Office of Elementary and Secondary Education released guidance on the administration of the English Language Proficiency (ELP) exam for English learners.
 The Providing Services to English Learners During the COVID-19 Outbreak fact sheet provides direction on administration of annual ELP exams.
 Kentucky uses WIDA's ELP exams, ACCESS and Alternate ACCESS assessments.